mercator-ocean/copernicus-marine-toolbox/doc/usage/shared-options.rst

 Option ``--overwrite`` and ``--skip-existing``
 ************************************************

-By default, if the files already exist at the destination, new files will be created with a unique index (eg 'filename_(1).nc') if the file already exists.
+By default, if the files already exist at the destination, new files will be created with a unique index (eg 'filename_(1).nc').

 When ``--overwrite`` is specified, existing files will be overwritten.

 When ``--skip-existing`` is specified, the download of files that already exist at the output destination will be skipped.

+The ``status`` and ``message`` in the response can indicate if the toolbox has overwritten or skipped a file.
 See in :ref:`Response types documentation <response-types>` the ``status`` and ``message`` fields for more information about request statuses.

 .. note::